neulab/REALSumm/README.md

-# REALSumm: Re-evaluating EvALuation in text Summarization
+# REALSumm: Re-evaluating EvALuation in Summarization